What is Feminism?

-Feminist theory now aims to interrogate inequalities and inequities along the intersectional lines of ability, class, gender, race, sex, and sexuality, and feminists seek to effect change in areas where gender and sexuality politics create power imbalances.
-Intellectual and academic discussion of these inequalities allows our students to go into the world aware of injustices and to work toward changing unhealthy gender dynamics in any scenario.
+Feminist theory now aims to interrogate inequalities and inequities along the intersectional lines of ability, class, gender, race, sex, and sexuality, and feminists seek to effect change in areas where gender and sexuality politics create power inequity.
+Intellectual and academic discussion of these inequities allows our students to go into the world aware of injustices and to work toward changing unhealthy gender dynamics in any scenario.

-Feminist political activists campaign in areas such as reproductive rights, domestic violence, gay marriage, and workplace issues such as family medical leave, equal pay, and sexual harassment and discrimination.
+Feminist political activists campaign in areas such as reproductive rights, domestic violence, fairness, social justice, and workplace issues such as family medical leave, equal pay, and sexual harassment and discrimination.

 Anytime stereotyping, objectification, infringements of human rights, or intersectional oppression occurs, it's a feminist issue.

 last revised 2/18/16